Close your eyes and imagine.

 Live chat and chatbot platforms can be integrated with Facebook Messenger and, in the process, with your Facebook fan page.

 With this integration, you can basically do all the things mentioned in previous points, but with Facebook and Messenger (and the great possibilities they offer) joining the game.

-Thanks to this integration you can maximize your business potential by engaging prospective buyers through every possible channel.
+Thanks to this integration you can maximize your income potential by engaging prospective buyers through every possible channel.